 Awareness of patterns in your migraines or hormonal headaches allow you to take preventative measures to help reduce frequency.
 But even if you’ve developed healthier lifestyle and dietary habits, you might still get the occasional painful migraine.
 After all, we can’t avoid life stressors all the time!
 Treatment as early as possible will provide the best relief, but there are a few rescue remedies that you can have on hand.
 It’s best to use these sparingly and be sure to take as directed.
 And, as with any medication, don’t use without discussing your other prescriptions and lifestyle with your practitioner.
 For those emergency moments, here are a few options to help you feel better as quickly as possible.

-- Other prescription migraine treatments.
 The website for the National Headache Foundation has a comprehensive list of migraine treatments used in conventional clinical settings.
-Often, these treatments were first used to address a different condition – high blood pressure, depression, and heart disease among others – but were incidentally found to stop acute migraine pain.
-Many of these treatments were developed to address other medical conditions, such as heart disease, high blood pressure, depression, congestion, and so on, but were unexpectedly found to abort the acute pain of migraines.
+Often, these treatments were first used to address a different condition; high blood pressure, depression, and heart disease among others.
+But as it happens, they were incidentally found to stop acute migraine pain too.
 None should be used without careful medical supervision.